RDearnaley/agentplatform/README.md

 # agentplatform
 Platform for testing agents against tasks

-Tasks I skipped for this demo are marked 'TODO' or 'TBD'
+Items I skipped for this demo are marked 'TODO', here and/or in the codebase.

 ## OS and Requirements
 I'm not sure how much of this is specifically required, but heres the setup I developed on:
 Mac OS on Apple Silicon (ARM64 M2) - I'm using Sonoma 14.2.1, but anything recent should work Docker Desktop - I'm using version 4.23
-PostgreSQL - I'm using 16.1 with pgAdmin and StackBuilder (Note: PostgreSQL is best installed on Mac using brew, the installer from EDB has useful tools like pgAdmin that work but the database itself won't install correctly.):
+PostgreSQL - I'm using 14 with pgAdmin and StackBuilder (Note: PostgreSQL is best installed on Mac using brew, the installer from EDB has useful tools like pgAdmin that work but the database itself won't install correctly.):

 brew update
 brew doctor